Acer launches detachable OJO 500 Windows Mixed Reality headset with built-in speakers, ships November from $399

 The Taiwanese technology company was among the first third-party hardware developers for Microsoft’s Windows Mixed Reality platform, which was launched as part of the Windows 10 operating system, and launched its inaugural headset last year alongside versions from the likes of Dell, HP, and Lenovo.

 The latest headset follows a trajectory similar to its predecessor, but with a few notable developments.
-The Acer OJO 500 is the first such headset to sport a detachable build, meaning that it’s designed to be pulled apart — making it easier to store and clean — which is ideal for family or business scenarios where a single device may be shared among multiple users.
+The Acer OJO 500 is the first such headset to sport a detachable build, meaning that it’s designed to be pulled apart — making it easier to store and clean, which is ideal for family or business scenarios where a single device may be shared among multiple users.

-The lens can be entirely removed, as can the headstrap — which is available either in a hard form or a soft-washable form that can be spun through a washing machine — which may help with storage or cleaning.
+The lens can be entirely removed, as can the headstrap — which is available in a hard form or a soft-washable version that can be spun through a washing machine — to facilitate storage or cleaning.

 Furthermore, the mask can actually be flipped up, meaning users don’t have to remove the whole headset when they wish to chat with someone or answer their phone.